 Profile & Education

 Joe was raised on a small family farm in Pennsylvania.
 His livestock experience includes managing sheep farms in New York, butchering, genetic evaluation, teaching and judging.
 His research has focused on using ultrasound for genetic improvement of lamb composition, and on evaluating pasture-based beef systems.
-Joe seeks to help Vermont's diversified livestock farms improve their efficiency, product quality and marketing.
+Joe seeks to help Vermont's diversified livestock farms and industries improve their efficiency, product quality and marketing.

 - Ph.D.
 Animal and Poultry Sciences, Virginia Tech, 2013.
 Economic pasture-based beef systems for Appalachia